 The first issue appears to be your feelings of shock, hurt, and betrayal after your husband and friend got married so suddenly.
 Your feelings are legitimate and real.
 It is normal to feel the way you do, and I am sorry that you have to experience this.

 I would also highly suggest marriage counseling for both you and your husband.
-Marriage counseling will help the both of you verbalize what you want out of your marriage, and bring everything out in the open honestly and professionally.
+Marriage counseling will help both of you verbalize what you want out of your marriage, and bring everything out in the open honestly and professionally.

-I ask Allah to help you and your family, and to give you strength and wisdom to make the right decisions.
+I ask Allah to help you and your family and to give you strength and wisdom to make the right decisions.

-Disclaimer: The conceptualization and recommendations stated in this response are very general and purely based on the limited information that was provided in the question.
-In no event shall AboutIslam, it’s volunteers, writers, scholars, counselors, or employees be held liable for any damages that may arise through your decision or action in the use of the services which our website provides.
+Disclaimer: The conceptualization and recommendations stated in this response are very general and purely based on the limited information provided in the question.
+In no event shall AboutIslam, its counselors or employees be held liable for any damages that may arise from your decision in the use of our services.